-1) Gibbard-Satterthwaite's theorem [GIB 73, SAT 75].
-This result shows that there is no aggregation method (for choosing a single candidate) verifying universality, non-dictatorship and non-manipulability when there are at least three candidates.
+• Gibbard-Satterthwaite's Theorem (Gibbard, 1973; Satterthwaite, 1975).
+This result shows that there is no aggregation method (for choosing a single candidate) verifying universality, non-dictatorship and nonmanipulability when there at least three candidates.
 The French electoral system is clearly non-dictatorial and satisfies universality.
-If we neglect the ties than can occur during the second stage, Gibbard-Satterthwaite's theorem tells us that there is at least one situation where a voter would benefit from voting not sincerely.
-We have seen such a situation in example 19.4.
-Note that this result initiated a huge literature analyzing voting problems in terms of non-cooperative games [DUM 84, MOU 80, MOU 88, PEL 84].

-2) Sen's theorem of the 'Paretian liberal' [SEN 70].
+If we neglect the ties than can happen during the second stage, Gibbard-Satterthwaite's Theorem tells us that there is at least one situation where a voter would benefit from voting not sincerely.
+We have seen such a situation in example 4.
+Note that this result initiated a huge literature analyzing voting problems in terms of non-cooperative games (see Dummet, 1984; Moulin, 1980, 1988; Peleg, 1984). • Sen's 'Theorem of the Paretian liberal' (Sen, 1970).
 Suppose a society must vote to choose one of several social states.
 These are defined in such a way that they concern the private sphere of an individual.
-Clearly, there are conflicts between the majority principle, possibly yielding to a dictatorship of majority (see example 19.1), and the respect of this individual for his private sphere, in which he should decide alone.
-The theorem of the Paretian liberal tells us much more than this: it proves that the respect of a private sphere is incompatible with universality and unanimity.
-This result initiated a large literature, a good overview of which can be found in [SEN 83, SEN 92].
+Clearly, there are conflicts between the majority principle, possibly yielding to a dictatorship of majority (see example 1), and the respect, for this individual, of his private sphere, in which he should decide alone.
+The Theorem of the Paretian liberal tells us much more than this: it proves that the respect of a private sphere is incompatible with universality and unanimity.
+This result initiated a large literature, a good overview of which can be found in Sen (1983, 1992).

-19.3.2.2.
-Characterizations
+3.2.2 Characterizations

-Among the many characterization results (many such results are presented in [SEN 86]), those about the Borda method (section 19.2.2) are particularly interesting.
+Among the many characterization results (many such results are presented in (Sen, 1986)), those about the Borda method (see Section 2.2) are particularly interesting.
 Indeed, this method satisfies most conditions encountered so far and it is very easy to implement.